 Meet Jajja's Kids

-Abdul (Haji) Kasozi is 13 and achieved very high grades at the end of primary school.
-He is a fine artist and is learning the art of batiks.
-Haji is friendly to all and for three years held the challenging position of Food Minister at Jajja’s Kids’ home.
-He has been at the home since its beginning.
+Abdul (Haji) Kasozi has been at the home since its beginning, joining when he was 7.
+He achieved high grades at the end of primary school and is a fine artist.
+Haji is friendly to all and since 2017 has held the challenging position of Food Minister at Jajja’s Kids’ home.

 Photo credit MJ Adelman